roytang/blog/content/post/2019/08/devnotes-python-pathlib.md

 {{< highlight python >}}
 from pathlib import path

-# Declaring a path object is as straightforward as passing the path to the constructor
+# Declaring a path object is just passing the path string
 p = Path("/home/roytang/stuff")

 # Other paths can be derived using the / operator